 - The region around your shoulder blades is soft

-There are many mental contents that allow you to concentrate on, in order not to be ripped away by your thoughts.
-You can aim on your breathing, the airflow on the tip of your nose or on the resistance that is created by the base on which youâ€™re meditating on.
+There are many contents on which you can focus your mind, in order not to be ripped away by your thoughts.
+You can concentrate on your breathing, the airflow at the tip of your nose or on the resistance that is created by the base on which youâ€™re meditating.

-If youâ€™re trying to explain how good an apple tastes you can find words for it.
+If youâ€™re trying to explain how good an apple tastes, you can find words for it.
 But these words will give the other person only a faint impression of how an apple really tastes.
-Meditation is like any other experience in life, much more comprehensive than one could explain with yet so many flowery terms.
+Meditation is like any other experience in life, much more comprehensive than one could ever explain with flowery terms.

-Many of us are on a constant pursue for happiness.
-They put a lot of effort in finding it by hoping and fearing at work, in relationships or other external things.
-When meditating for a while we find that this happiness is not to be found in the outside world.
+Many of us are constantly pursuing happiness.
+We put a lot of effort into finding it by hoping and fearing at work, in relationships or other external things.
+When meditating for a while, we find that this happiness is not to be found in the outside world.
 It is rather a quality of consciousness that is accessible to everybody, at any time.

-We donâ€™t have to go anywhere, know anybody, know anything, nor buy anything â€“ the state of happiness exists within every one of us, already.
-This feeling of the â€śHome of the spiritâ€ť is such a new experience and so reassuring that we start seeing things in a different light.
+We donâ€™t have to go anywhere, know anybody, know anything, nor buy anything â€“ the state of happiness exists within every one of us already.
+This feeling of the â€śHome of the spiritâ€ť is such a new experience and so reassuring that we start to see things in a different light.

-In Buddhist meditation practice emphasis is placed on not to rest, until a perfect state of enlightenment has been achieved.
-An ultimate super-fruit so to say, that never lessens nor shrivels and eventually means the end of all suffering.
+In Buddhist meditation practice, emphasis is placed on not resting until a perfect state of enlightenment has been achieved.
+An ultimate super-fruit, so to say, that never lessens nor shrivels, and that means the end of all suffering.

-- Awareness and the ability to concentrate help you dealing with chronic pain conditions, diseases and disorders such as tinnitus
+- Awareness and the ability to concentrate help you to deal with conditions causing chronic pain, diseases and disorders such as tinnitus.

-- The deeply relaxed state while meditating relives psychosomatic problems like headache, gastrointestinal disorder or the burn-out syndrome
+- The deeply relaxed state while meditating relieves psychosomatic problems, like headaches, gastrointestinal disorder or burn-out syndrome.

 In short: It is pretty easy to find reasons not to meditate.
-We need every support that we can get in order to motivate ourselves to every day practice.
+We need every support that we can get in order to motivate ourselves to practise every day.
 Sometimes we need a little help to overcome our doubts, master the obstacles and to inspire ourselves to continue.

-The â€śMeditation Time Appâ€ť helps you with your first and most importen step: To set a fixed time frame for yourself.
-You inwardly vow to devote up to the last second of it to develop your consciousness – relaxed but with a clearly focused mind.
+The â€śMeditation Time Appâ€ť helps you with your first and most important step: To set a fixed time frame for your meditations.
+In your mind, you promise yourself to devote the whole time, up to the last second, to developing your consciousness, relaxed but with a clearly focused mind.

-At â€śTeachingsâ€ť you can find a short overview of the most important aspects of how to meditate.
-The website â€śMeditation-Time.orgâ€ť provides you with the possibility to share your experiences and to receive guidance and inspiration from fellow meditating folks.
+Under â€śTeachingsâ€ť you can find a short overview of the most important aspects of how to meditate.
+The website â€śMeditation-Time.orgâ€ť provides you with the possibility to share your experiences and to receive guidance and inspiration from fellow meditators.

 I wish you courage, perseverance and relaxed serenity for your future mediations.

-As meditation requires you to sit still for a while it is important, that you can sustain your posture without distressing uncomfort.
-If you are a beginner in meditation you should not attempt to sit in the full lotus posture with your feet lying on your thighs because it will make your hips hurt from the very beginning.
+As meditation requires you to sit still for a while, it is important that you can sustain your posture without major discomfort.
+As a beginner, you should not attempt to sit in the full lotus position (with your feet placed on your thighs), because this will make your hips hurt right away.

-Especially as a beginner you will be very much distracted with all that kinds of pains and aches in your body.
-In my opinion it is better to seat your self as comfortable as possible (still with the straight back…) than trying to be brave.
+Especially as a beginner, you will often be distracted by all kinds of pains and aches in your body.
+In my opinion, it is better to find as comfortable a position as possible (still with your back straight…) rather than trying to be brave.
 The more you get into meditation, the more you will just notice your sensations without being distracted by them.

-What meditation is all about is to aquire a state of open, nonjudgmental, and nondiscursive attention to the contents of consciousness, whether pleasant or unpleasant.
-Cultivating this quality of mind has been shown to modulate pain, mitigate anxiety and depression, improve cognitive function, and even produce changes in gray matter density in regions of the brain related to learning and memory, emotional regulation, and self awareness.
+Meditation is all about acquiring a state of open, non-judgmental, and non-discursive attention to the contents of consciousness, whether pleasant or unpleasant.
+Cultivating this quality of mind has been shown to modulate pain, mitigate anxiety and depression, improve cognitive function, and even produce changes in gray matter density in regions of the brain related to learning and memory, emotional regulation, and self-awareness.

-Besides of all that nice an reasonable but somewhat dry benefits meditation is the way to finally enjoy a mind that is undisturbed by worry, merely open like the sky, and effortlessly aware of the flow of experience in the present.
+Besides all these nice and reasonable but somewhat dry benefits, meditation is the path to finally enjoying a mind that is undisturbed by worry, merely open like the sky, and effortlessly aware of the flow of experience in the present.

 Meditation and religion

 Meditation has a very long tradition in just about every religion, including Buddhism, Hinduism, Sufism and Christianity.
-If you feel comfortable with any of these you can practice meditation in that context – if not meditation will work equally fine for you because its independent of any believe system.
+If you feel comfortable with any of these, you can practise meditation in that context – if not, meditation will work equally fine for you because it is also independent of any belief system.

-There are numerous obscure spiritual techniques out there, promising everything if you just believe in something someone else tells you.
+There are many spiritual teachings out there promising everything if you just believe in what someone else tells you.
 Meditation is the opposite of this.
-It is not about believing anything, but about finding out yourself what happens, if you stop the bad habit of thinking all the time.
+It is not about believing anything, but about finding out for yourself what happens if you stop the bad habit of thinking all the time.